GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

 __Questions:__

 - What is the temporal range for recurrence at district level?
-IPC reports are published every few months iirc and I calculate the CHIRPS recurrence on a monthly basis. -> reports are irregular in FEWSNET.
-I can replicate the workflow with ipcinfo data easily it just takes some time to download the reports manually.
+IPC reports are published every few months iirc and I calculate the CHIRPS recurrence on a monthly basis. -> *reports are irregular in FEWSNET.
+I can replicate the workflow with ipcinfo data easily it just takes some time to download the reports manually.*
 - how should I aggregate the IPC phases at district level if the IPC phases are not tied to admin boundaries.
-Area share also does not make sense because it does not show where people live. -> solved during analysis.
-Geographic units orient themselves along adm2 boundaries and slivers were easy to detect due to their area size.
+Area share also does not make sense because it does not show where people live. *-> solved during analysis.
+Geographic units orient themselves along adm2 boundaries and slivers were easy to detect due to their area size.*
-- To get the time resolution, I could aggregate the CHIRPS using % of months in deficit? -> doesn't matter because they didn't ask for it.
-Keep it simple.
+- To get the time resolution, I could aggregate the CHIRPS using % of months in deficit? *-> doesn't matter because they didn't ask for it.*
 - ML1 oder ML2? -> __CS__
 - In FEWSNET or via IPCinfo?